 Reference Application Technical Specifications

-NEW -- NFC Forum Connection Handover Technical Specification
+Connection Handover Technical Specification

-NFC Forum Personal Health Device Communication Technical Specification
+Personal Health Device Communication Technical Specification

-Addresses a need for an openly-defined standard for the exchange of personal health data between devices using Near Field Communication technology.
+The Personal Health Device Communication (PHDC) Technical Specification addresses the need for an openly-defined standard for the exchange of personal health data between devices using Near Field Communication technology.
 The purpose of this specification is to provide an interoperable data transport for personal health devices conforming to the ISO/IEEE Std.
 11073-20601 Optimized Exchange Protocol and NFC Forum specifications.